BRST, Ward identities, gauge dependence, and a functional renormalization group: BRST symmetry

 \subsection{BRST in BV-formalism}

 Let $S_0[A]$ be an initial classical action belonging to the set of general gauge theories described in Sec.
-2. Quantization of this gauge theory can be performed in the BV-formalism \cite{BV,BV1}.
-Vacuum functional can be presented in the form of functional integral
+2. Quantization of this gauge theory can be performed in the BV formalism \cite{BV,BV1}.
+The vacuum functional can be presented in the form of functional integral

 where $S=S[\phi,\phi^*]$ is an action satisfying the quantum master equation

 and the boundary condition